Reading Time: 7 minutes

 Customers also have short attention spans.
 According to research from Chartbeat, more than 50% of website visitors leave a site within 15 seconds, so it’s crucial to make things simple.
 To improve mobile app adoption, a banking app should be easy to navigate, and its products need to be easy to use.
 For example, regular transactions such as paying off a credit card should be straightforward and require as few steps as possible.

 Why should you care?
-The average uninstalls rate for apps is 28% within the first 30 days and reaches 71% within 90 days.
+The average uninstall rate for apps in the finance industry is 44.98%, according to a report by Statista.
 Furthermore, research from Comscore shows that usability issues are the main reasons other than security for not converting on mobile devices:

 The bottom line is that if your app isn’t easy to use, your customers are unlikely to use it.